 The APS department offers a Ph.D. degree.
 Graduate students generally specialize in areas of astrophysics, planetary science, solar physics, or space physics.
 Find out more about graduate courses, TAs and RAs (below), comprehensive exams, thesis requirements, as well as enjoying your time as a graduate student in the Astrophysical & Planetary Sciences Department.

 The purpose of the APS graduate program is to teach the techniques for outstanding research.
 Graduate students are generally supported on Research Assistantships (RAs) after their first year.
 As an RA, a student works on independent research under the guidance of an advisor, and often several projects leading to publication are completed before beginning thesis work.
-All students complete the Comps 2, an independent project of about 8 months duration that typically results in publication.
+All students complete the Comps 2, an independent project of five to eight months' duration which typically results in publication.

 Students work on research not only with APS professors, but also with many of the associated institutions in Boulder.

 Detailed information on research, research groups, and graduate student involvement can be found on the APS Research page.